inanna-malick/akka-streams-example/README.md

 Closing:
 --------

-1. scaladsl2.
-Has flow graphs for complex topos, new combinators like mapAsync (mapFuture w/o order, could keep occasional long-running calls from holding up the stream)
-    - rewritten in branch, but no zip combinator yet
+1. New DSL: scaladsl2.
+    - main feature is flow graphs for complex topos, http://akka.io/news/2014/09/12/akka-streams-0.7-released.html
+    - new combinators like mapAsyncUnordered, equiv to mapFuture w/o order preservation, avoid halting stream processing to wait for the occasional long-running call to finish
-2. thanks akka dudes, vKlang for talk and dataxu for hosting, obligatory thanks to Aquto for being forward looking
+2. Thanks to the Akka team and everyone at Typesafe for great open source software, vKlang specifically for coming to the US to give a talk and DataXu for hosting it, and of course thanks to my employer Aquto for letting me work with cool new technology.